 After a prolonged downtrend, they’ll be a time when the bears (sellers) start to weaken.
 Sometimes when the bulls slowly start to take over, a double bottom appears.

 This pattern forms when the price struggles to break a level called “support”.
 The price tests this level of support twice.

 In short, the double bottom consists of two lows and a single neckline.
 The neckline is the most important feature of the double bottom.

-An important piece of information to keep in mind is that the double bottom pattern holds more value when it appears at the end of downtrends.
+An important piece of information to remember is that the double bottom pattern holds more value when it appears at the end of downtrends.

 #3.
 Head and Shoulders Forex Pattern

-The head and shoulders pattern is one of the most popular classical chart patterns.
+The head and shoulders pattern is among the most popular classical chart patterns.
 It is a reversal pattern that forms at the end of uptrends.

 The head and shoulders pattern signifies exhaustion of bullish strength.